Past Program Reviews

 Pot Luck - Bring a Dish to share & your own eating

 utensils.
 Society will furnish the drinks.
-Don't
+Don't miss

-spirit of this fun event.
+fun event.
 Jon Chandler will entertain us following lunch.
 Jon

 has strong family ties to Longmont, is a writer, singer and

 speaker par excellence.
 Don't miss the opportunity to hear him

 sing and tell us his latest stories.